david-a-parry/codingToGenomic/README.md

     ./CodingToGenomic -c 100 -t F53H8.4

 You may also use other identifiers (CCDS, UniProt, Entrez Gene, RefSeq) with the -g/--gene option to map to the relevant ensembl gene/transcript.
 Other identifiers may also be usable as long as they are not in a format that could be interpretted as one of the supported identifiers and are supported by the Ensembl REST API, so feel free to test different identifiers with the -g/--gene option.

+As of version 0.3, you can retrieve 5' and 3' UTR coordinates by specifying negative CDS coordinates (for 5' UTR) or prefixing coordinates with '\*' (for 3' UTR).
+For example:

+    ./CodingToGenomic -g ENSG00000155657  -c -20

+The above command retrieves the coordinate for the position 20 bp upstream of the transcript start codon.
+While...

+    ./CodingToGenomic -g ENSG00000155657  -c *20

+...the above command retrieves the coordinate for the position 20 bp downstream of the transcript stop codon.

 ## Credit